-ABST RACT OF PARTICULARS

-The fol llowing shall be read in conjunction with the General Conditions of Contract.
+1110 101 lowing shall be read in conjunction with the deficial conditions of contract.

 1. DEFINITIONS

-Refer t iO;
+Refer to 0;

 1.04 The Schedule(s) shall be the Price Schedule(s) for the Annual Testing of Sterilizers listed in Appendix A.

 1.05 The Employer shall be the

+NHS Trust /Health Employer

 1.07 The Project Manager shall be

 4. CONTRACT RATES AND PRICES

-Refer t
+Refer to 0:

 4.01/4.
+02 Applies/Does not apply

-llowing shall be read in conjunction with the Particular Specification of Contract.
+The fol lowing shall be read in conjunction with the Particular Specification of Contract.

--

-7. SECURITY AND PUBLIC HEALTH PRECAUTIONS
+7. Refer to SECURITY AND PUBLIC HEALTH PRECAUTIONS

-Refer t

 7.01 areas subject to special security precautions:

+7.01 areas subject to special security precautions.

 7.02 Areas subject to special Public Health precautions:

+7.02 Areas subject to special rubile riealin precautions.

-10. REQUISITIONING OF WORKS
+10. Refer to REQUISITIONING OF WORKS 0:

-Refer t :0:

 10.1 Local liaison Personnel

-I

 Delete whichever is not to apply.

+Delete whichever is not to apply.
-PARTICULAR SPECIFICATION FOR THE ANNUAL

-TESTING OF STERILIZERS
+PARTICULAR SPECIFICATION FOR THE ANNUAL TESTING OF STERILIZERS